Massachusetts public schools lead the nation in student performance, but not all students are achieving at their highest potential.

 Our goal is to ensure every student in Massachusetts can experience this immersive learning experience in and out of school.

-The Kaleidoscope Collective for Learning, with an initial cohort of 21 schools and districts, is a pilot program that is laying the groundwork for deeper learning in Massachusetts.
+The Kaleidoscope Collective for Learning and the Innovative Assessment are pilot programs that are laying the groundwork for deeper learning in Massachusetts.

-As levers of change, Kaleidoscope focuses on cutting edge professional development, curriculum, instruction, and a new, innovative assessment to reshape the traditional classroom experience so that all students can exercise and deepen their unique talents, skills, and ways of thinking.
+As levers of change, the Deeper Learning pilots focus on the latest in professional development, curriculum, instruction, and assessment to reshape the traditional classroom experience so that all students can exercise and deepen their unique talents, skills, and ways of thinking.

-At the center of the pilot is our belief in equity, that everything we do respects and reflects the latest practices concerning how different students from all backgrounds learn the best.
+At the center of the two pilot programs is our belief in equity, that everything we do respects and reflects the latest practices concerning how different students from all backgrounds learn the best.

 Before students are able to learn more deeply, educators must first have the skills and tools to teach in new ways.